Working Papers

 Abstract

 This paper examines the enduring effects of monetary policy through firms’ R&D decisions.
 Empirical evidence from U.S. data suggests that firms’ R&D responses to monetary policy shocks are heterogeneous and persistent.
 In particular, relatively productive and financially constrained firms expand R&D more following an interest rate cut, with the peak effect occurring around four years after the shock.
 A DSGE model with heterogeneous firms and endogenous growth replicates these dynamics and highlights the roles of firm heterogeneity, entry and exit dynamics, and financial frictions in shaping monetary transmission.
 The model emphasises two key mechanisms: in the short run, monetary easing facilitates innovation among entrants, while, over time, incumbents drive innovation as the selection effect strengthens through the exit of less productive firms and the reallocation towards more efficient ones.
 A simulated one-standard-deviation interest rate cut results in a persistent increase in aggregate productivity and growth, leading to GDP being approximately 0.1% higher in the long run.
-Within this endogenous growth framework, policy analysis indicates that welfare improves when monetary rules place some weight on output stabilisation alongside inflation, with an inflation target of around 2-2.5 p.p. best supporting innovation and long-run growth.Presented at: Naples School of Economics - 4th PhD and Post-Doctoral Workshop, XXVIII Workshop on Dynamic Macroeconomics (Vigo), Theories and Methods in Macroeconomics (T2M), University of California, Berkeley - Macro Colloqium, Federal Reserve Bank of San Francisco - Brown Bag Seminar, Pompeu Fabra University - Macro Lunch, University of Nottingham - PhD Conferences and Brown Bag.
+Within this framework with endogenous growth and firm heterogeneity, welfare improves when monetary policy is gradual and places some weight on output stabilisation alongside inflation, with an optimal inflation target of 2–2.5 p.p. best supporting innovation and long-run growth.Presented at (* scheduled): 2nd Banca d’Italia Annual Research Conference on Monetary Policy* (poster), 2nd Kiel-CEPR Monetary Policy Conference* (poster), WIMFEH Workshop*, Banco de España, Universidad de San Andrés, Universidad de los Andes - Chile, Bank of England, Naples School of Economics - 4th PhD and Post-Doctoral Workshop, XXVIII Workshop on Dynamic Macroeconomics (Vigo), Theories and Methods in Macroeconomics (T2M), University of California, Berkeley - Macro Colloqium, Federal Reserve Bank of San Francisco - Brown Bag Seminar, Universitat Pompeu Fabra - Macro Lunch, University of Nottingham - PhD Conferences and Brown Bag.

 Previously titled: "Heterogeneous Firms, Monetary Policy, and Growth"